unclereeemus/ytmp/README.md

 		ytmp m r p+2,l-15 l-5 10; ytmp m [c] 2,p-2 l 3 5 6 +2
 		syntax for ytmp m|m c|m r is [<target>|<from>,<to>] <destination> ...

-  -m [c] [# #,# ... <dest>]
+  -m [c] [r] [# #,# ... <dest>]
-  		batch move/copy (with c arg)
+  		batch move/copy (with c arg)/remove (with r arg)

-		if entry numbers are passed as args - move/copy all entries to the position of the last arg accepts the same kind of args as 'm'
+		if entry numbers are passed as args - move/copy/remove all entries to the position of the last arg accepts the same kind of args as 'm'

-		if no args are passed - make selections in an fzf window that will pop up then move/copy those selections to after the selection made in a new fzf window that will pop up
+		if no args are passed - make selections in an fzf window that will pop up then move/copy/remove those selections to after the selection made in a new fzf window that will pop up
 		* fzf bindings: tab: toggle selection; shift-tab: deselect-all; ctrl-j:jump

-		* entries are moved in the order they are selected
+		* entries are moved in the order they are selected or the order of the args sent

   E 		edit the queue in nvim and source rc from "$XDG_CONFIG_HOME/nvim/ytmp.vim"